-The cross border projects that concern Cyprus and have been included in the 5th PCI list are the following:
+The cross-border projects that concern Cyprus and have been included in the 1st Projects of Common Interest (PCIs) / Projects of Mutual Interest (PMIs) list are the following:

-• Israel - Cyprus - Greece cluster (currently referred to as the "EuroAsia Interconnector").
-The cluster includes the following PCIs:

-- Electrical interconnection between Hadera (Israel) and Kofinou (Cyprus), and - Electrical interconnection between Kofinou (Cyprus) and Crete (Greece) - Cluster of natural gas infrastructure and related equipment for the transmission of new gas resources from the offshore deposits of the Eastern Mediterranean, which includes the following PCI: - EastMed Pipeline Natural gas pipeline outside Cyprus (offshore) to the mainland Greece via Crete, and - Development of gas infrastructure in Cyprus, the so-called "Cyprus Gas2EU".
+- Israel Cyprus Greece cluster (currently referred to as the "EuroAsia Interconnector").
+The cluster includes the following PCIs: - Electrical interconnection between Hadera (Israel) and Kofinou (Cyprus), and - Electrical interconnection between Kofinou (Cyprus) and Crete (Greece) - Cluster of natural gas infrastructure and related equipment for the transmission of new gas resources from the offshore deposits of the Eastern Mediterranean, which includes the following PCI: - EastMed Pipeline Natural gas pipeline outside Cyprus (offshore) to the mainland Greece via Crete, and - Development of gas infrastructure in Cyprus, the so-called "Cyprus Gas2EU".

-With reference to the Euroasia Interconnector project and in particular the electrical interconnection between Israel and Cyprus, it is worth mentioning that in 2022, meetings were held with the Israeli Regulatory Authority to promote the project further and to find a common ground for regulatory treatment of the project.
+With reference to the Euroasia Interconnector project and in particular the electrical interconnection between Israel and Cyprus, it is worth mentioning that in 2023, meetings were held to promote the project further and to find a common ground for regulatory treatment of the project.